By Lisa Brown

 I bet you can remember this familiar phrase, “The internet never forgets.”

-So, you have written your book, used the ideal proofreading services online, and are looking to get people to read your work.
+So, you have written your book and you are looking to get people to read your work.

 How do you achieve this?